MichaelDuvall/icns/README.md

 - Add the ICNS file to your app contents resource folder or equvilent.
 You may have to restart this os to see the results.

 _____________________________________________________________________________________________________
-To learn more about the Apple Icon Image Format check out : https://en.wikipedia.org/wiki/Apple_Icon_Image_format
+<i>To learn more about the Apple Icon Image Format check out : https://en.wikipedia.org/wiki/Apple_Icon_Image_format</i>